 Whilst exploring Brussels we stumbled across such a great food treat I had share.
 We spent the day meandering through the streets taking in the granduer of Grand Place and doing a bit of shopping.
 After a few hours our tummies rumbled so que the decision about where to eat.

-I think that whole of Brussels was out that day because we could not find a single table anywhere!
-We were just about to give up when we noticed one table free at The Purple Rose Bar and Restaurant located on Rue du March aux Herbes a short walk from the Grotemarkt (Grand place).
+I think that the whole of Brussels was out that day because we could not find a single table anywhere!
+We were just about to give up when we noticed one table free at The Purple Rose Bar and Restaurant located on Rue du March aux Herbes a short walk from the Grand place.

 The Purple Rose is actually a tapas style Belgian restaurant.
-They do serve delicious looking burgers and frites but the signature dish is a tapas style Belgian tasting plate.
-Which is small servings of Belgian stew, Belgian meatballs (boulettes) and mussels.
+They do serve delicious looking burgers and fries (frites) but the signature dish is a tapas style Belgian tasting plate.
+Which is small servings of belgian stew, belgian meatballs and mussels.
 Served along with frites.
 We quickly ordered one each and L decided on a mini burger and frites.

 They serve a nice selection of local beers and I believe The Purple Rose is known for its nightlife and music!

 Will we be back, most certainly!
 The food was delicious and reasonable priced.
 Our total bill was €43 including soft drinks.

 Belgian tapas plate price – €15 (correct March 2017)

 Parking is available just across the road at the Grand Place parking area (under the Ibis hotel)